Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Experiments

-\textbf{Weights Analysis.} We analyze the optimized weights obtained from the ``STHGCN + Ours'' model on the JKT dataset to gain insights into the adaptive adjustment mechanism for dynamic spatiotemporal semantic modeling.
-Figure~\ref{fig:weight} presents the visualization of the optimized weights for head and tail groups across four hierarchical levels.
-The results indicate that long-tailed classes exhibit a more concentrated weight distribution with significantly larger values compared to head classes, validating the adjustments made for both groups.
-Additionally, the calculated correlation coefficients reveal markedly higher correlations between adjacent hierarchical levels, demonstrating the effectiveness of the hierarchical structure.
-In contrast, long-tailed classes show lower correlation coefficients, reflecting their diverse characteristics.
-These findings highlight the model's ability to learn effectively from long-tailed locations while leveraging the interrelatedness of head locations, ultimately achieving balanced performance in mobility prediction.
+We visualize the optimized weights of ALOHA on STHGCN over the JKT dataset to gain deeper insights into its adaptive mechanisms.
+Figure~\ref{fig:weight} presents the scatterplot matrix of the weights across four hierarchical levels.
+The results show that long-tailed classes exhibit a more concentrated weight distribution, with significantly larger values compared to head classes, confirming the model's adjustments for both groups.
+Additionally, the calculated correlation coefficients reveal stronger correlations between adjacent hierarchical levels, further demonstrating the hierarchical structure's effectiveness.
+In contrast, long-tailed classes display lower correlation coefficients, reflecting their more diverse characteristics.
+These findings underscore the model's ability to learn effectively from long-tailed locations while leveraging the interrelatedness of head locations, ultimately leading to more balanced performance in mobility prediction.

-\textbf{Effect of Different Components.} We conduct the following ablation studies: (1) ``w/o Exploitation'' removes the hierarchical structure and retains only Gumbel disturbance; (2) ``w/o Exploration'' removes Gumbel disturbance and adaptive weights; (3) ``w/o Gumbel'' removes only Gumbel disturbance; (4) ``w/o Adaptive'' removes only adaptive weights.
-As shown in Figure~\ref{fig:ablation}, ``Ours'' achieves the best performance across total locations and all variants outperform the second-best results presented in Table~\ref{tab:main}, confirming the effectiveness of ALOHA. ``w/o Exploration'' performs best on $\mathcal{P}_{head}$ but worst on $\mathcal{P}_{tail}$, while ``w/o Exploitation'' underperforms ``Ours'' in every group, indicating the significance of the hierarchical structure's exploitation capability and the necessity of rebalancing through the exploration module. ``w/o Gumbel'' and ``w/o Adaptive'' result in a slight degradation in performance, demonstrating the superiority of our overall hierarchical framework.
-Additional results of the ablation studies are available in Appendix~\ref{sec:ablation_appendix}.